Yuki2718/adblock/README.md

 ### Yuki's uBlock Japanese filters

-The most comprehensive, block-first, and efficient Japanese list **only for uBlock Origin** that removes ads and analytics on desktop, designed for advanced user.
-Some of its rules are taken from - or rather intentionally made to be identical with - [EasyList, EasyPrivacy](https://easylist.to/), [AdGuard Base, AdGuard Tracking Protection](https://kb.adguard.com/en/general/adguard-ad-filters), [uBlock Built-in lists](https://github.com/uBlockOrigin/uAssets/), [Peter Lowe's list](https://pgl.yoyo.org/adservers/), [Fanboy's Enhanced Trackers List](https://www.fanboy.co.nz/filters.html), [EasyList China](http://abpchina.org/forum/forum.php), [RU AdList](https://forums.lanik.us/viewforum.php?f=102), [280blocker domain list](https://280blocker.net/download/), and [Brave Unbreak](https://github.com/brave/adblock-lists)<sup>1</sup>.
-This way even if an user added any of those lists (which is uncommon in Japanese adblock user) along with my list, those duplicates will be discarded and can do no harm.
-This list is also strongly influenced by [Tofu filter](http://tofukko.r.ribbon.to/abp.html) though rules are not directly taken for copy right problems.
+The most comprehensive, block-first, and efficient Japanese list **only for uBlock Origin** that removes ads and analytics on PC.
+Some rules are taken from - or rather intentionally made to be identical with - [EasyList, EasyPrivacy](https://easylist.to/), [AdGuard Base, AdGuard Tracking Protection](https://kb.adguard.com/en/general/adguard-ad-filters), [uBlock Built-in lists](https://github.com/uBlockOrigin/uAssets/), [Peter Lowe's list](https://pgl.yoyo.org/adservers/), [Fanboy's Enhanced Trackers List](https://www.fanboy.co.nz/filters.html), [EasyList China](http://abpchina.org/forum/forum.php), [RU AdList](https://forums.lanik.us/viewforum.php?f=102), [280blocker domain list](https://280blocker.net/download/), and [Brave Unbreak](https://github.com/brave/adblock-lists)<sup>1</sup>.
+This way even if an user added any of those lists along with my list, those duplicates will be discarded and thus can do no harm.
+This list is also strongly influenced by [Tofu filter](http://tofukko.r.ribbon.to/abp.html) though rules are not directly taken to avoid copy right infringement.

 <sub>1: uBlock Built-in and 280blocker domain list are out of CC BY-SA license.
 I hope and believe rules taken from them are within a range of what filter authors can generally think of.
 Brave Unbreak is under MIT license.</sub>